Polygence blog / How to Conduct and Showcase Research

 • Research question: Do students who attend a lecture with a five-minute break in the middle do better on the midterm than students who attend a lecture without a break?

-Materials and Methods Section
+What is the Materials and Methods Section?

 The goal of the Methods and Materials section is to describe your work with enough detail so that another researcher could recreate it if they wanted to.
 The “Materials” aspect describes what you studied and the “Methods” aspect describes how you studied it.
 Note: This section is also sometimes referred to as simply the “Methods” section depending on the journal.